 I know that the healthiest way to deal with emotions is somewhere in between how I grew up and how my wife did.
 I want my children to be able to express their feelings but not be controlled by them.
 For example, my three-year-old son will get upset about something, and he can’t let it go for a good while.
 My daughter had a similar issue around the same age but is now very good about expressing her emotions.

-Although, she is now in elementary and much of this can be attributed to maturity, there were a couple of things we did and you can do, too, in order to make this happen.
+Although she is now in elementary and much of this can be attributed to maturity, there were a couple of things we did, and you can do, too, in order to make this happen.
 I tried the Dr. Phil approach with her and would sit her down and ask about her feelings like the books said, but this did not appear to be all that effective.
 It was good for helping her to identify what emotion she was experiencing but trying to express anything past that was futile.

 So, I modified this.
 When she was starting to boil over, I would ask her how she felt (happy, sad, angry, etc.).
 Then I would ask her what made her feel this way.
-When she would tell me she was sad because one of her friends were teasing her, we just defined the problem.
+When she would tell me she was sad because one of her friends was teasing her, we just defined the problem.
 This was our first step, and most of the time it was the easiest.

 Next, we created the solution.
 I asked her why this made her sad.
 Peeling that onion was never an A to Z process and often required some digging.
 However, once I would pull it out of her, the solution would be obvious to her.
 She would say it made her sad because they made her feel like a baby.
 From here, self-reflecting questions worked the best for our kids.